dproctor/personal-website/books.md

   very well.
 Super short.
 - The Company They Keep: C.S.
 Lewis and J.R.R.
 Tolkien as Writers in Community (Diana Pavlac Glyer).
-- All Quiet on the Western Front (Erich Maria Remarque)
 - Fifth Sun: A New History of the Aztecs (Camilla Townsend)
 - Hombres de maíz (Miguel Ángel Asturias)
 - Wanderlust: A History of Walking (Rebecca Solnit)